AndreNuechter/shenzhen-solitaire/README.md

 # Shenzhen Solitaire

 A variant of the popular card-game.
+Play it in the [browser](https://andrenuechter.github.io/shenzhen-solitaire/).

 ## Rules